 Relationships can be built up or developed, your trust in God can be deepened, and the Gospel can be shared during these opportunities.

-Aligning tasks that edify your calling can offer instruction related to your purpose, are Kingdom-focused, and are usually a positive experience.
+Aligning tasks that edify your calling can offer instruction related to your purpose, be Kingdom-focused, and are usually a positive experience.

-We please God when we focus our efforts on eternal matters instead of earthly matters.
+We please God when we focus on eternal matters instead of earthly ones.

-Saying yes to tasks related to Kingdom matters are good things to say yes too.
+Saying yes to tasks related to Kingdom matters is a good thing.

 You have a finite amount of time and energy.
-So you need carefully weigh each request.
+So you’ll need to weigh each request.

-If you say yes to A, you are at the same time, saying no to B.
+If you say yes to A, you are saying no to B.

-When you spend your time doing something ‘here’, you are not able to also spend it doing something ‘there’.
+When you spend your time doing something ‘here’, you cannot also spend it doing something ‘there’.

 Why?

-Well, first, some tasks cannot be squeezed no matter how much you try.
-The task takes the time it takes and after a certain point, there are no more shortcuts.
+First, some tasks cannot be compressed, no matter how much you try.
+The task takes the time it takes, and there are no more shortcuts after a certain point.

-Second, you can’t always tell which of these tasks are ‘unsqueezable’ upfront.
+Second, you can’t always tell which tasks are ‘unsqueezable’ upfront.

-And lastly, most of us under-estimate the time required for every task on our calendar in the first place.
+Lastly, most of us underestimate the time required for every task on our calendar.

 - Commute time